ZMcGroarty/Academic-Advising/pages/resources.md

    [pcrowe@temple.edu](mailto:pcrowe@temple.edu)
 ---
 ## Pre-Law Student Organizations
+The College offers a range of student-run activities of interest to pre-law students, including:

 ## Temple University Pre-Law Society
-Our [Pre-Law Society](https://temple.campuslabs.com/engage/organization/prelaw_society) is open to all majors and organizes guest lectures, workshops, LSAT prep, LSAT practice exams and visits to law schools.
-If you want to meet other pre-law students and enhance your knowledge of the legal field, the Pre-Law Society is an essential addition to your academic coursework.
+[Pre-Law Society](https://temple.campuslabs.com/engage/organization/prelaw_society) meets regularly throughout the semester and is open to all majors.
+Apart from social events, the society hosts speakers such as law school admissions officers, LSAT prep organizations, and CLA alumni lawyers and law students.
+The Society also organizes visits to law schools and law school fairs in the area, as well as LSAT practice exams and study-groups.
+Pre-law Society is a great way to meet other pre-law students at Temple.

 ## Temple University Mock Trial Team
-Fake court, real smart.
-That's [Temple Mock Trial](https://temple.campuslabs.com/engage/organization/tumocktrial).
-Our members play either attorneys or witnesses and create an entire legal case out of facts and case materials given to us by the American Mock Trial Association.
-We dress up in suits and take that case to tournaments across the East Coast, playing other top-notch universities including NYU, Princeton, Yale and University of Maryland.
-No prior experience is needed, we train you in the ways of the majestic mock trial.
+The College of Liberal Arts has supported a successful mock trial for many years.
+Every year, two teams from Temple enter the national American Mock Trial Association Competition and compete against teams from the region.
+[Temple Mock Trial](https://temple.campuslabs.com/engage/organization/tumocktrial) teams regularly compete against(and defeat) teams from Yale Princeton, NYU, University of Maryland, and Villanova, among others.
+The team’s two coaches are both practicing lawyers and alums of Temple University’s Beasley School of Law’s nationally ranked [Trial Advocacy Program](https://www.law.temple.edu/academics/areas-of-study/trial-advocacy/).

 ## Temple University Debate Team
-The [Temple Debate Society](https://temple.campuslabs.com/engage/organization/templedebate) encourages logical analysis and quick thinking; university teams compete against one another in a contest of argument, wit and rhetoric.
-First made famous at Oxford University, this debate style simulates debate in the House of Parliament.
-Grow your knowledge of political, philosophical, economic and social issues in a rigorous but enjoyable way.
+The [Temple Debate Society](https://temple.campuslabs.com/engage/organization/templedebate) competes on the most popular circuit inthe United States, the American Parliamentary Debate Association,(APDA) but we encourage all types of public discourse, both competitive and non-competitive.
+The purpose of this organization is to develop speech and debating skills both among its members and the local community.
+The team provides access for its members to compete and/or participate in debate, speech, and forensics tournaments, including those held on a national and international level.

 ## Temple University Black Law Students Association
-The [Black Law Student Association - Pre-Law Division](https://www.law.temple.edu/academics/intellectual-life/student-organizations/) (BLSA) focuses on increasing minority membership in the legal profession, enhancing the quality and perspective of the minority Bar, and establishing relationships with surrounding community organizations.
+The [Black Law Student Association - Pre-Law Division](https://www.law.temple.edu/academics/intellectual-life/student-organizations/) (BLSA) is a student organization dedicated to making pre-law students more competitive law school applicants.
+The organization confronts the high racial disparity in the legal field by preparing pre-law students to attend law school.

 ## Undergraduate Resources
 - [The Center for Academic Advising and Professional Development](https://liberalarts.temple.edu/advising)